erdnaxeli/clip/docs/user guide/errors.md

 ## Parsing error

-If the parsing of options and arguments failed a `Clip::ParsingError` exception will be raised.
+If the parsing of options and arguments failed, a `Clip::ParsingError` exception is raised.
 The exception's message is already a ready-to-use message that you can present to the user, but the exception also provides a way to know what happens exactly.

 ### Options parsing error